-In accordance with their loan agreements with the Bank, the General Services Administration (GSA), Historically Black Colleges and Universities (HBCU), and Veteran Administration Transitional Housing (VATH) have the option of deferring payments of interest on their loans until future periods.
-When GSA, HBCU, or VATH elect, in advance, to defer interest payments, the accrued interest is recorded as capitalized interest receivable and added to the respective loan balance by the Bank.
-The Bank correspondingly capitalizes the interest payable on its related borrowings.
+In accordance with their loan agreements with the Bank, the General Services Administration (GSA), Historically Black Colleges and Universities (HBCU), Veteran Administration Transitional Housing (VATH), and Department of Energy (DOE) have the option of deferring payments of interest on their loans until future periods.
+When GSA, HBCU, VATH, or DOE elect, in advance, to defer interest payments, the accrued interest is recorded as capitalized interest receivable and added to the respective loan balance by the Bank.
+The Bank correspondingly capitalizes the interest payable on its related non-FCRA borrowings.